 The Interview Day

 All interview days this year will be virtual again this year and will be conducted entirely on the Thalamus and Zoom platforms with some written and video materials to be reviewed ahead of the interview day.
-We are still organizing these days but they will likely be similar to the virtual interview days last year.
+We are still organizing these days but they will likely be similar to the virtual interview days the past two years.
 We expect the day will include two interviews, several informal information and question-and-answer sessions, an educational conference, and breakout sessions with the residents, as well as a virtual Happy Hour after dinner at the end of the day.
 It is likely that the day will begin at 9:30 am EST and last until about 5:30 pm not including the evening Happy Hour.
 There will be about two hours of breaks interspersed throughout the day.

 We will provide some material regarding the program and events before, during, and after the interview day after you are invited, and ask that you review it before the interview day.
 This will likely include some textual material and videos of resident experiences, hospital tours, various conferences, and diversity mixers, among other things.
 There will also be information about the people you will meet on the interview day, the interview day schedule, the Happy Hour, and technical aspects of the Thalamus and Zoom platforms.
 We will also connect you with a resident “buddy” ahead of time to answer questions and help with any details.

 The past two years we asked all participants, including faculty, to dress “business casual”, and expect to do that again this year.
 That means shirts (no ties), blouses, sweaters, etc., but no suits.

-We will ask applicants to use computer tablets, portable computers or desktop computers for the virtual sessions and not smart phones, since it will be important to have a reasonable screen size for the group sessions to see the other participants.
+We suggest applicants use computer tablets, portable computers or desktop computers for the virtual sessions and not smart phones, since it will be important to have a reasonable screen size for the group sessions to see the other participants.